 Cuba is without doubt the Caribbean's most interesting island.
 It embraces great beaches, water sports and sun, just like the rest of those famously sunny islands, but also offers the discerning tourist gorgeous decaying towns and cars, a wild music scene, a fascinating history, friendly people, cheap living and a bizarre, collapsing Socialist system.

-From Matthew Parris at the London Times, 2013:
+Matthew Parris at The London Times

 If you plan to visit Cuba, the old, charming, dilapidated, communist Cuba, get moving!